 The chainsaw jacket should have pads of cut-retardant material that are designed to reduce the severity of injury to the body parts covered by pads.
 Jackets should have special fibres within the pads to provide layers of materials designed to rip apart when they do come into contact with a moving chain.
 Chainsaw jackets are designed to reduce the chainsaws rate of cutting and eventually stop it.
 This piece of chainsaw safety gear is not as popular due to the excess warmth they give but they are growing in popularity.

 A chainsaw worker should also wear a chainsaw shirt.
 A long sleeved shirt is highly recommended for proper safety.
 The shirt should have at least 7 layers of tough material sewn into the collar, sleeve and shoulder areas to prevent falling branches from penetrating the shirt.
 This keeps your upper torso safe whilst cutting.

 9. Goggles, Visor or Helmet

 Goggles, visors or a helmet decrease the chance of chips penetrating your eyes.
 Even a simple mesh visor with imperfect coverage of the face could be considered acceptable since the chips produced are relatively uniform in size.
 Some chainsaw users prefer goggles the choice often depends on the environment and the climate.
-A visor provide better ventilation and fuller face protection.
+A visor provides better ventilation and fuller face protection.

 As well as ensuring you have all the relevant chainsaw safety equipment it’s also advisable to purchase the best chainsaw you can afford.
 Don’t skimp on the quality of something that can be potentially lethal.
 Checkout Chainsaw Geek for some of the best chainsaw reviews.
-Also follow the advice on sharpening your chainsaw.
+Also, follow the advice on sharpening your chainsaw.

 10. Head Torch